-Given that the top 3 positions on the SERP secure 52 percent of the clicks, the importance of ranking content as highly as possible cannot be underestimated.
+Given that the top three positions on the SERP secure 52 percent of the clicks, the importance of ranking content as highly as possible cannot be underestimated.
 Although marketers do not know the exact list of factors that Google considers and how they are weighed, Google has given us a good idea of various important criteria.

 We know, for example, that the reputation of the site as a whole is heavily considered.
 Consider how quickly major domains, like The New York Times or BBC, can get a page ranked even before they have had the chance to gather large amounts of backlinks or even traffic.
 The reputation of the domain and brand carries weight.